 Working Mechanism of OpenVPN

-VPN was first created for the giant tech companies who need to secure their data, but nowadays, the VPN services are available for everyone.
+VPN was first created for the giant tech companies who need to secure their data, but VPN services are available for everyone nowadays.
 Normally your computer access the internet directly through your internet service provider, while the VPN makes a tunnel to establish your internet connection more secure and private.

 In that case, the virtual server access the internet on your behalf.
 A VPN service is important if you want to watch content from any streaming website with a restriction policy based on geo-location.
 Despite having a few disadvantages of using a VPN service, it is safe to use a VPN while using public WiFi.